 - The CHG number is CHGxxxxx

 - The ServiceNow Ticket number is INCxxxxxx

-- JLV Enterprise Patch version x.x.x.x.x will be released to DOD and VA Production environments on Sub-environments on <a href="mailto:sub-environments"
+- JLV Enterprise Patch version x.x.x.x.x will be released to DOD and VA Production environments on Day>Starting at Time 24-hour clock (Time am/pm) ET.
+Patching is expected to be completed by Time 24-hour clock (Time am/pm) ET, <Day>, <Month> <Day>, <Year>.
+JLV-Enterprise will be unavailable during this time.